Simpler algorithmically unrecognizable 4-manifolds: Modified Borisov's encoding

 \begin{proof} Assume, for contradiction that there is a commutator cell $\sigma$ which is not regular.
 This means that the image of the closure of $\sigma$ is not simply connected and there is a (closed) disk $D$ such that the boundary of $D$ is formed by some proper subword of some cyclic permutation and possibly inverse of one of $aca^{-1}c^{-1}$ or $bcb^{-1}c^{-1}$.
 Up to a cyclic permutation and/or inverse, $u$ is one of the words $a$, $b$, $c$, $ac$, $ac^{-1}$, $bc$, $bc^{-1}$ or some cyclically non-reduced word such as $caa^{-1}$.
 Each of these words is nontrivial due to Claim~\ref{c:nontrivial}.
 On the other hand, $\DD'$ restricted to $D$ (as $\DD'$ is simply connected) proves that the aforementioned subword is trivial, which is the required contradiction. \end{proof}

-By an \emph{incidence pair} we mean a pair $(\sigma, e)$ where $e$ is an edge labeled $a$, $b$, $a^{-1}$ or $b^{-1}$ and $\sigma$ is an $R$-cell such that $e$ appears on the boundary walk of $\sigma$.
-We also allow $\sigma$ to be the outer face of the diagram (by the outer face we mean the complement of the diagram in $\R^2$).
+By an \emph{incidence pair} we mean a pair $(\sigma, e)$ where \begin{itemize} \item $e$ is an edge labeled $a$, $b$, $a^{-1}$ or $b^{-1}$; and \item $\sigma$ is an $R$-cell such that $e$ appears on the boundary walk of $\sigma$. \end{itemize} We also allow $\sigma$ to be the outer face of the diagram (by the outer face we mean the complement of the diagram in $\R^2$).
 If $e$ appears on the boundary walk of $\sigma$ twice, then we have two distinct incidence pairs distinguished by whether $\sigma$ appears on the right-hand side or left-hand side.
 But we do not introduce an additional notation in this case.

 Now we define an auxiliary graph $G$ embedded in $\R^2$: The vertices of $G$ are the midpoints of edges $e$ labelled $a, b, a^{-1}$ or $b^{-1}$.
 Each edge of $G$ is represented by a curve within some commutator cell $\sigma$ connecting the two midpoints of edges with labels $a, b, a^{-1}$ or $b^{-1}$.
-Note $G$ is embedded and its maximum degree is at most $2$.
+Note that $G$ is embedded and its maximum degree is at most $2$.
+Note also that the vertices of degree at most $1$ correspond to (the edges of) incidence pairs whereas the vertices of degree 2 do not come from incidence pairs.

 Given two distinct incidence pairs $(\sigma, e)$ and $(\sigma', e')$, we say that they are \emph{twins} if the midpoints of $e$ and $e'$ are in the same component of $G$; see Figure~\ref{f:twins}.
 Note that it may either happen that $e = e'$ and the midpoint is an isolated vertex of $G$, or $e \neq e'$ and the midpoints of $e$ and $e'$ are of degree $1$ in $G$.
 Note also that for each incidence pair there is a uniquely defined twin.
 We also remark that the edges of twins are always labelled with a same letter (if the orientations are suitably chosen).